 - Swelling around the testicles

-Not all inguinal hernia cases require surgery.
-However, the hernia may increase in size over time and create more complications for the patient.
+Hernia surgery is not necessarily required in every case.
+However, an untreated hernia may increase in size over time and create more complications for the patient.
 An enlarged inguinal hernia can put pressure on the scrotum or other surrounding tissues, which is quite painful.
 Additionally, if the intestine is protruding through the inguinal canal, blood flow to the intestines may be restricted.
 If this occurs, the patient runs the risk of bowel obstructions or necrosis of the bowels.

 Inguinal hernia repair at miVIP Surgery Centers is done with minimally invasive surgical techniques — typically as a robotic-assisted procedure or a laparoscopic procedure.
-At miVIP, surgeons use the most innovative equipment, the hernia can be repaired through tiny incisions in the abdomen.
-A thin scope is inserted into the incisions, the herniated area is placed where it belongs and the weak spot in the abdomen is strengthened or closed.
+At miVIP, surgeons use the most innovative surgical equipment to perform a hernia repair via very small incisions in the abdomen.
+A thin scope is inserted into the incisions, and the herniated organ area is repositioned where it belongs, and the weak spot in the abdomen is strengthened or closed.

-It is impossible to prevent an indirect inguinal hernia, and a direct inguinal hernia may be repaired with the understanding that there is always the possibility that it can return.
-However, there are ways to less the chance that the hernia will return by taking a few preventative measures, such as:
+It is impossible to prevent an indirect inguinal hernia, while a direct inguinal hernia may be repaired with the understanding that there is always the possibility that it can return.
+However, there are ways to reduce the chance that a hernia will return by taking a few preventative measures, such as:

 - Reduce your weight